Get

 What Is Cat Arthritis?

 Technically known as “osteoarthritis”, cat arthritis is a condition that causes your cat’s joints to degenerate and become inflamed.
 It can affect one or more joints, most commonly in the legs but any joints in the body can be affected.
-If your cat seems to be in pain or discomfort when up and about and has started to struggle to get up on their cat tree or use the stairs, it’s possible that they’re suffering from arthritis.
+If your cat seems to be in pain or discomfort when up and about and has started to struggle to get up on their cat tree or use the stairs, they may be suffering from arthritis.

 American shorthair cat lying on the couch